centreon/centreon-documentation/en/integrations/stream-connectors/sc-splunk-events.md

 2. Navigate to the **Configuration** > **Pollers** menu and select **Broker configuration**.
 3. Click on the **central-broker-master** broker configuration object and navigate to the **Output** tab.
 4. Add a new **Generic - Stream connector** output.
-5. Name it as you want (eg. **Splunk Metrics**) and set the right path for the LUA script: `/usr/share/centreon-broker/lua/splunk-metrics-http.lua`.
+5. Name it as you want (eg. **Splunk Events**) and set the right path for the LUA script: `/usr/share/centreon-broker/lua/splunk-events-http.lua`.
 6. Add at least the following parameters:
 | Name              | Type   | Value                                                                                          |
 | ----------------- | ------ | ---------------------------------------------------------------------------------------------- |